SysBind/mash/README.md

 ### Unit Testing

-Copy moodle/testdata/config-dist.php to moodle/testdata/config.php,
+Copy moodle/testdata/config-dist.php to moodle source direcotry, Adjust Parameters, Run clean installation of moodle (>=3.8).

+Than symlink to moodle/testdata/config.php,
-Adjust Parameters, Run clean installation of moodle (>=3.8), This config.php need to contain $CFG->dirroot pointing to moodle's code Than ```go test ./...```
+This config.php need to contain $CFG->dirroot pointing to moodle's code

+Than ```go test ./...```